 - waste receptacles should not be stored on the public highway (pavement, road or alleyway)

-- waste receptacles should be put out no earlier than 6pm the day before collection and by 7am on collection day; they should then be removed from the pavement by midnight on the day of collection
+- waste receptacles should be put out by 7am on collection day, but no earlier than 6pm the day before collection.
+They should be removed from the pavement by midnight on the day of collection

 - any waste that does not fit into the receptacles must either be taken to a local recycling centre or transferred to a licensed waste carrier at the householder's expense

 The Deregulation Act 2015 introduced a civil penalty for ignoring a notice served by us in regards to household waste bins.
 This new legal provision removed enforcement on the basis of the nature of the waste presented.
 Some lower-level offences were completely removed from the enforcement powers.

 All businesses produce waste and each one has a legal responsibility to ensure that any waste produced, stored, transported or disposed of is done so without harming the environment.
 Businesses are responsible for the waste from when it is produced until it has been transferred to an authorised waste carrier.

 - waste is stored securely so it does not escape (either by falling out or blowing away), or is not removed from the waste receptacle without authorisation